edgegap/edgegap-unity-matchmaking-sdk/README.md

 - If you’re adding our plugin via git URL, you will need to have a git client installed.

-> Unity Editor 2021 shows `failed to resolve assembly: 'Edgegap.Gen2.SDK...`
+> Unity Editor 2021 shows `failed to resolve assembly: 'Edgegap.Matchmaking.SDK...`

 - This is a known issue when using plugin with [Unity's Burst compiler](https://docs.unity3d.com/6000.0/Documentation/Manual/com.unity.burst.html).
-- Install plugin [via ZIP archive](#install-via-zip-archive) and delete `EdgegapGen2SDK.asmdef` in the plugin folder to resolve this.
+- Install plugin [via ZIP archive](#install-via-zip-archive) and delete `EdgegapMatchmakingSDK.asmdef` in the plugin folder to resolve this.

 > Visual Studio shows `type or namespace name could not be found` for Edgegap namespace.